Your Rights During Virginia Criminal Investigations

 Different types of searches have different expectations of privacy.
 You have the highest expectation of privacy in your own home.
 To search your home, the officer typically must have a search warrant or exigent (emergency) circumstances.
 Therefore, when police come to your door and they do not have a search warrant or probable cause to enter your residence, you may politely avoid answering any questions that they have.
 If there is no probable cause to enter your residence, then you may politely decline to allow them to enter your residence.

 Under other circumstances, the officers may come to your house with a warrant or with probable cause for a search.
 If they have either of these things, you should contact an experienced criminal defense attorney right away to discuss your options at that moment.
 However, you should never feel that simply the officer’s presence is forcing you to do anything you don’t want to do.
-You should absolutely feel free to exercise your rights to refuse questions that they have.
+You should absolutely feel free to exercise your rights to refuse to answer any questions that they have.

 Why Shouldn’t I Let Them In and Show Them I Have Nothing to Hide?